 Ethics are often described as the standards of behaviour that govern the conduct of an individual or the members of a profession.
-The Code has a central role in defining and communicating what CLD work is; together with the widely-agreed values and principles and the Competence Framework it provides the foundation for improving standards in CLD and for strengthening the identity of CLD as a profession.
-One of the criteria for registration as a member of the Standards Council is a commitment to the Code.
+Within the context of the Competent Practitioner Framework, the Code has a central role in defining and communicating what CLD work is, providing the foundation for improving standards in CLD and for strengthening the identity of CLD as a profession.
+One of the criteria for registration as a member of the CLD Standards Council is a commitment to the Code.
 The Code does not seek to provide a set of rules for the conduct of CLD practitioners.
 It sets out ethical principles and is deliberately expressed in positive terms to describe what we do.
-Of course this does also provide some strong indications of what we shouldn't do, but the Code has a strong emphasis on the responsibility of practitioners to make their own judgements on conduct guided by the principles of the Code.
+Of course, this does also provide some strong indications of what we shouldn't do, but the Code has a strong emphasis on the responsibility of practitioners to make their own judgements on conduct guided by the principles of the Code.